a5c-ai/a5c/README.md

 - `--flag include_patch=<true|false>`: include diff patches in files (default: false)
 - `--flag commit_limit=<n>`: max commits to include (default: 50)
 - `--flag file_limit=<n>`: max files to include (default: 200)
 - Mentions scanning flags are centralized in `docs/cli/reference.md` (see that section for canonical wording and defaults).
-- Mentions scanning flags are centralized in `docs/cli/reference.md` (see that section for canonical wording and defaults).
 - `--use-github`: enable GitHub API enrichment (requires `GITHUB_TOKEN`)
 - `--select <paths>`: comma-separated dot paths to include in output